 Buy: TVs and some types of electronics

 In February, retailers are looking to sell leftover electronics to make room for new gadgets.
-GPS systems, digital cameras and audio equipment will also be on sale at discounts this month.
-Look for particularly great deals on TVs in the week leading up to the Super Bowl scheduled for February 2 this year.
-The best discounts will be on models with large screens 50 "and up, since no one wants to watch a big game on a small 32" TV, no matter how dazzling the picture is.
+GPS systems, digital cameras and audio equipment will also be on sale this month.
+Look for special deals on TVs during the week leading up to the Super Bowl.
+The best discounts will be on models with large screens 50 inches and up, because no one wants to watch a big game on a small 32-inch TV, no matter how dazzling the picture is.

 Always look for the most competitive electronics prices at mainstream retailers, including Walmart and Target - the first two are likely to offer similar discounts on popular purchases.
 Best Buy is also worth checking out - especially for TV prices.
 And don't forget warehouse clubs like Costco, Sam's Club and BJ's, particularly when it comes to discounts on big TVs ahead of the Super Bowl.